CIGARETTE PACK BASEBALL CARDS

 The first company to pioneer cigarette pack baseball cards was Topps, who in 1951 began inserting a single card into each pack of Philip Morris cigarettes.
 This was an expansion of Topps’ existing gum-and-sticker baseball card business, which they had operated since 1938.
 Each card featured a photo of a major league player on the front with basic stats on the back.
 By packaging the cards with cigarettes, Topps was able to massively increase distribution of the cards and expose more potential customers to their brand.

-Read also: HOW TO SELL BASEBALL CARDS ONLINE
+Read also: VALUE OF BASEBALL CARDS FROM 1950's

 The strategy was an immediate success.
 Baseball fandom was at an all-time high in the post-World War II era and young boys eagerly sought out the packs for a chance to complete their collections.
 Tobacco companies were also eager for promotional tie-ins that could attract new customers, so they were generally receptive to including baseball cards in their packaging.
 Within a few years, Topps’ main competitors Fleer and Bowman also began including baseball cards in their cigarette packs.